Why Exercise And Happiness Go Hand In Hand

 Getting out of a slump

 Research shows that physical activity can reduce fatigue and increase energy.
 In a review that included 12 studies, researchers found that exercise was associated with higher energy levels and reduced fatigue.
-If you include getting outdoors in your exercise regimen (by going for a run outside or hiking, for example), physical activity can have an even bigger impact.
+If you include getting outdoors in your exercise regimen (by going for a run outside or hiking, for example), physical activity can have an even bigger impact on your mental health.
 Exposure to the sun can improve symptoms of depression that may get in the way of happiness.

 • Keep A Gratitude Journal – Consistently writing down what you’re thankful for can help you to focus on the positive aspects of your life.
 This is a simple shift in your mindset, but it can be highly effective.
 Consider writing down three things you’re grateful for each day.